 This experiment justified our previous assumption that no matter what functionality and technology stack you have below the surface, it’s the customer experience that makes people love your product.
 And that is what Salesforce is all about.

-Which Has Better Integrations Capabilities: Salesforce or Microsoft Dynamics?
+Which Has Better Integrations Capabilities: Microsoft Dynamics 365 vs Salesforce?

-As I mentioned before, Microsoft and Salesforce are two diametrically different breeds of tools, and so are their approaches toward system connectivity.
+As I mentioned, Dynamics vs Salesforce are two diametrically different breeds of tools, and so are their approaches toward system connectivity.

 Salesforce does an excellent job of creating a core product, but they do not design everything.
 Instead, they are mindful of being open to third-party partners, letting them do the rest of the job.